Quantifying the unextendibility of entanglement: Quantifying the unextendibility of entanglement

 \subsection{State-dependent set of free states}

 Unlike the usual framework of quantum resource theories~\cite{Chitambar2018} and that which was established for unextendibility in \cite{Kaur2018}, the free states in our resource theory are \textit{state-dependent}, which is inspired by the definition and meaning of unextendibility of entanglement.
 Note that state-dependent resource theories were previously considered in a different context \cite{Regula2019b}.
 To be specific, given a bipartite state $\rho_{AB}$, the free states are those bipartite states that are possibly shareable between Alice and a third party $B'$, where the system $B'$ is isomorphic to $B$.
-Mathematically, the set of free states corresponding to a state $\rho_{AB}$ is defined as follows: Furthermore, if $\rho_{AB}\in\cF_{\rho_{AB}}$, then $\rho_{AB}$ is \textit{two-extendible}, indicating that there exists an extension $\rho_{ABB'}$ of $\rho_{AB}$ such that $\rho_{AB} = \rho_{AB'}$.
+Mathematically, the set of free states corresponding to a state $\rho_{AB}$ is defined as follows:

+Furthermore, if $\rho_{AB}\in\cF_{\rho_{AB}}$, then $\rho_{AB}$ is \textit{two-extendible}, indicating that there exists an extension~$\omega_{ABB'}$ of $\rho_{AB}$ such that $\rho_{AB} = \tr_{B'}[ \omega_{ABB'}]= \tr_B [\omega_{ABB'}]$.
+Separable states are always two-extendible.
+Interestingly, there are entangled states that are also two-extendible; a concrete example can be found in Eq.~(7) of~\cite{doherty2014entanglement}.
+As so, the resource theory under consideration differs from commonly studied entanglement quantifiers where separable states are usually regarded as constituting the full set of free states.

-We introduce selective two-extendible operations as the free operations under consideration, which generalize the two-extendible channels previously defined and investigated in~\cite{Kaur2018}.
-Note that selective two-extendible operations contain selective 1-LOCC operations as a special case.
-Let us begin by recalling the definition of a selective 1-LOCC operation.
-Such an operation consists of a set of CP maps of the following form:
+We introduce \emph{selective two-extendible operations} as the free operations under consideration, which generalize the two-extendible channels previously defined and investigated in~\cite{Kaur2018}.
+Mathematically, a selective two-extendible operation consists of a set of CP\ maps of the following form: